DonovanMods/donovan-7d2d-modlets/README.md

 For this example, we're going to assume you want to install `donovan-aio` and `donovan-ui`.

-Once you copy those folders over, your directory structure should looks something like this:
+Once you copy those folders over, your directory structure should look something like this:

 ```
-...\7 Days to Die\
+7 Days to Die\
   Mods\
     donovan-aio\
     donovan-ui\